bitegarden/bitegarden.github.io/_posts/2026-05-26-release-security-assessment-sonarqube-server-2-32_en.md

 ---
 layout: post
-title: ¡New version!
+title: New version!
 Security Assessment for SonarQube Server 2.32
 description: We added support for the CWE Top 10 KEV Weaknesses security standard analysis, as well as PDF export functionality.

 permalink: release-security-assessment-sonarqube-server-2-32